-Cafe Black Beans usually opened at seven in the morning and catered to the highly focused strollers, joggers, newspaper boys, janitors, doctors, that got off the night shifts or someone like me who wasted all their efforts and energies in the night.
+Cafe Black Beans usually opens at seven in the morning and caters to the highly focused strollers, joggers, newspaper boys, janitors and doctors off the night shifts or someone like me who wasted all their efforts and energies in the night.

-I liked to sit at the right flank of the cafe whenever I happened to come here; it was that portion of the building that enjoyed the rationed display of the morning sun along with the mesmerising music from the Sufi meditation centre that stood beside it.
-Although the center had been advised to use sound proof panels, which I believe they adhered to, like a good Sufi American, they liked to keep one of their windows open early in the morning from where the enchanting melodies wafted in the air that just about made it to the right flank of the Black Beans.
+I like to sit at the right flank of the cafe.
+It is that portion of the building which enjoys a rationed display of the morning sun along with mesmerising music from the Sufi meditation centre that stands beside it.
+Although the center has been advised to use sound proof panels, which I believe they adhered to, like a good Sufi American, they like to keep one of their windows open early in the morning from whence the enchanting melodies waft in the air that just about makes it to the right flank of the Black Beans.

-Hence, my purpose of a place became permeated with platitude for that half hour of the day.
-My choices suddenly punctuated with justifiable connotations, quelling any social unease within my mind.
+Hence, my purpose of a place becomes permeated with significance for that half hour of the day quelling any social unease within my mind.
 I could be dignified in this two by four feet corner.
-I could choose and discard with an aristocratic air.
-The corner empowered the woman within me.
+I could choose and discard with aristocratic air.
+The corner empowers the woman within me.